Manukau

-The suburb is named after the previous Manukau City district, named in 1965 by a poll of residents.
+Manukau's name originates from the Manukau Harbour and means "only birds" ("manu kau") in Māori.
+Prior to the suburb, the name Manukau was given to the much larger districts Manukau County (1876–1965) and Manukau City (1965–2010).

 The headquarters of Manukau City Council were in Manukau Central until the council was merged into Auckland Council in November 2010.
-Manukau Central should not be confused with the much larger Manukau City, which was the entire area administered by the city council.
+Manukau Central should not be confused with Manukau City, which was the entire area administered by the city council.